queenbiscuit311/SwitchRPCUpdated/README.md

 # SwitchRPCUpdated
 Discord Rich Presence integration for Nintendo Switch.
 SwitchRPC is a Rich Presence application for Discord that allows you to set your game, and some details about it.
-If you have any issues or find any bugs you can get assistance on the [support server.](https://discord.gg/NqG6pN9)
+If you have any issues or find any bugs please create a github issue.

 This fork of the original SwitchRPC was made because the original was seemingly abandoned two years ago, leaving only a very small and outdated title list.
 After figuring out how the app worked and how to modify the title list i decided to make this fork so that the app could be more useful with more, newer titles.